lyra/flask-embedded-form-examples/CONTRIBUTING.md

-# Contributing to Java payment form examples
+# Contributing to Lyra Flask embedded form example

 Anyone is welcome to contribute to this project.
 There are various ways you can contribute: